 We're developing new techniques in areas including taxonomy and biogeography, tagging and tracking, population estimates and monitoring and management approaches.

-Their application includes white sharks and reef sharks, deep-water sharks in the Great Australian Bight, the sharks of Australia's northern rivers including the critically endangered speartooth shark, as well as commercial shark fisheries.
+Their application includes reef sharks, deep-water sharks in the Great Australian Bight, the sharks of Australia's northern rivers including the critically endangered speartooth shark, as well as commercial shark fisheries.

 Naming new species of sharks and rays